eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

-# Explorer for Endevor extension for VS Code
+# Explorer for Endevor

-Explorer for Endevor gives you the ability to Browse and Retrieve CA Endevor® SCM elements using a user-friendly, intuitive interface.
+Explorer for Endevor gives you the ability to Browse and Retrieve CA Endevor® SCM elements using a user-friendly, intuitive IDE interface.
 Explorer for Endevor allows you to create customized filters for Endevor Elements enabling you to Browse and Retrieve specific Elements, without knowing the exact path to navigate beforehand.

 ## **Contents**